-Outcome Budgeting is a multi-year reform program that continues to put the needs of people at the centre of investment decision-making across the sector.
+NSW Health has continued its commitment to financial management reform delivering improved financial governance and oversight through the State Outcomes Budget Schedule.
+Outcome Budgeting continues to put the needs of people at the centre of investment decision-making across the health sector.
 It improves oversight of total expenditure, as well as providing greater evidence to support and prioritise resource allocation.